CAAPIM/apim-charts/charts/gateway/README.md

 Things to note and be aware of are the deprecation of TLSv1.0/TLSv1.1 and the JAVA_HOME dir has gone through some changes as well.

+## 3.0.13 General Updates
+- The OTK Install job now uses podSecurity and containerSecurity contexts if set.
+- Updated how pod labels and annotations are templated in deployment.yaml

 ## 3.0.12 General Updates
 Traffic Policies for Gateway Services are now configurable.
 The Kubernetes default for these options is `Cluster` if left unset.
 - [Internal Traffic Policy](https://kubernetes.io/docs/concepts/services-networking/service-traffic-policy/#using-service-internal-traffic-policy)